Skip to content

 Charting Crossgears

 Rhythm games of all different types contain patterns that require players to cross one part of their body over another to reach and hit a note.
 In many games, organizations of notes that force this sort of movement are called crossovers.
-Crossovers are inherently more technical than other patterns, as they often require the player to move a part of their body from its resting position.
+Crossovers are inherently more technical than other patterns, as they require the player to stretch their body from some position of rest.

-For controller players, XDRV has a crossover mechanic that requires the player reach their thumb across the controller to hit the opposite joystick, resulting in an input on the opposite gear.
+For controller players, XDRV has a crossover mechanic that requires the player reach their thumb across the controller to hit the opposite joystick, resulting in an input of the opposite gear.
 This paradigm is known as a crossgear.
-The existence of crossgears has implications on gameplay that charters need to consider when making controller-friendly charts.
+The existence of crossgears has implications on gameplay that charters must consider when making controller-friendly charts.

 To explain the basics of crossgears, it’s good to start with the fundamentals of how inputs are arranged.
 In XDRV, players have six different tap notes and two gears that they need to hit in time with the music.
-For controller players, these inputs are arranged symmetrically and can be divided into outer lane notes, middle lane notes, inner lane notes, and gears.
-Outer lane notes are hit by a middle finger pressing a trigger, while middle lane notes are hit by an index finger pressing a bumper.
-Significantly, inner lane notes and gears, input through a button or joystick flick respectively, are both hit with the player’s thumb.
-Therefore, each of the player’s thumbs are responsible for one inner lane input and one gear.
+For controller players, these inputs are arranged symmetrically and can be divided into trigger notes (lanes 1 & 6), bumper notes (lanes 2 & 5), face notes (lanes 3 & 4), and gears.
+Significantly, face notes and gears are both hit with the player’s thumb.
+Therefore, each of the player’s thumbs are responsible for two separate inputs.

 Thumb Input Principle